manhnguyen-art/manhnguyen-art.github.io/pages/about.md

----
-layout: default
-title: About
-permalink: /pages/about/
----
 <section class="page">
   <h1>About</h1>
   <p class="muted">This is an academic blog focused on genomics, diagnostics, and pharmacology — written with a clear, rigorous, and personal tone.</p>